eskerda/pybikes/README.md

 websites and APIs, thus providing a coherent and generalized set of classes and methods to access this sort of information.

-This library is distributed and intended mainly for statistics and data sharing projects.
+The library is distributed and intended mainly for statistics and data sharing projects.
 More importantly, it powers the [CityBikes] [1] project.

+This experimental branch is being used on the [development server] [2], and when completion of bike network support is on par with the ones on the master branch, it will be used on production.

 The library is composed of a set of classes (under pybikes), and a pack of data files that provide instances for all different systems.